- slide 1 of 9

 An old car pulled up and a man and a woman got out.
 The man was saying that he knew how to take care of his own son.
 The lady was saying that he should listen to what he had to say.
 Tyler could see the man wave his hand angrily at the cop in the station.
-Tyler felt sorry for Paul.
+Tyler felt sorry for Jack.

 Tyler laid down on the bench.
 He still couldn't go home.
 Suddenly, there was a hand on his shoulder asking if that was his new address.
 He turned and it was his mother.
 She took off her long coat and wrapped it around him.
 She said she and Chuckie had been looking all over for him.
 Tyler said he was sorry.
 That was the one thing he could always remember to say.

 His mother told him that she had heard there was a cute boy who was about to become a teenager and she was afraid there would be a party and she would miss it.
 Tyler told her that he had forgotten, because he had been busy.
 His mother told him that Chuckie had told her most of it.
-He told her that Paul was in the station and he started to cry.
-He asked his mother if she thought Paul would have to go to jail.
+He told her that Jack was in the station and he started to cry.
+He asked his mother if she thought Jack would have to go to jail.
 She said that he wouldn't, because it was a terrible accident.

 Tyler explained that the whole thing had been like a game and he wanted to win to prove he was right.
 He stopped and his mother asked him if he had found out that life isn't just about the good guys fighting the bad guys.
 Tyler thought back to the wrestling match and realized that everything wasn't so simple.
-Paul was no bad guy and Mark had his problems.
+Jack was no bad guy and Mark had his problems.

 Tyler told his mother that everything is so complicated and his mother replied that he was smart enough and sensitive enough to realize that.
 On that note she suggested that they head for home.
 Tyler stood and handed her coat to her.
 His mother told him to keep it on, but Tyler said it was a lady's coat and to please not make him wear it.